lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 ### Mandatory: Software factory

 This demonstration implies the use of embedded Source code repository and Jenkins instance for running CI/CD pipelines.
-We are using a utility script that povides everything for us.
+We are using a utility script that provides everything for us.
 This script is called `create-fabrique.sh` and can be found on this [GitHub repo](https://github.com/lbroudoux/openshift-cases/tree/master/software-factory).

 So start by cloning the GitHub repo, go to the `software-factory` subfolder, just `oc login` to your OpenShift environment and from the terminal execute the following :